Bob Balaban biography

 Date of Birth: August 16, 1945/

 In the 1980s, he began directing for television, and made his feature film directing debut with Parents (1989).
-Balaban continued to act, landing a variety of character roles requiring middle-aged, soft-spoken, balding men.
+Bob continued to act, landing a variety of character roles requiring middle-aged, soft-spoken, balding men.
 He may be best known for playing the NBC executive who accepts, then declines, then accepts again a script written by George and Jerry on the hit sitcom Seinfeld.

-Bob, along with Robert Altman, came up with the idea for the film Gosford Park (2001) and received an Academy Award nomination for Best Picture, and a BAFTA award for Best British Film.
-Along with the other cast members, Balaban won a Screen Actors Guild award for Outstanding Performance by the Cast of a Theatrical Motion Picture.
+Bob, along with Robert Altman, came up with the idea for the film Gosford Park (2001), which received an Academy Award nomination for Best Picture and a BAFTA award for Best British Film.
+Along with the other cast members, Bob won a Screen Actors Guild award for Outstanding Performance by the Cast of a Theatrical Motion Picture.

 Besides Altman, Bob has worked with many other top directors, including Woody Allen, Sidney Lumet, Tim Robbins and Gore Verbinkski.
 After working with actor/director Christopher Guest in Waiting For Guffman (1996), Bob found himself a regular niche in Guest's films, appearing in two more of his comedies, Best In Show (2000) and A Mighty Wind (2003).
 He also played a supporting role in The Monuments Men (2014), alongside George Clooney and Matt Damon.

 Bob lives in New York City with his wife, writer Lynn Grossman, and his daughters, Hazel and Mariah.
 He has had two fiction books published by Scholastic books, titled It's a Dog's Life and Beware of Dog.